english-blog/english-blog.github.io/_drafts/2020-02-02-divide-by-fraction.md

 category: math
 ---

-I stumbled upon a question recently, "When dividing a number by a fraction, why do we invert and multiply?".
-We all know the answer intuitively - "It produces the same result".
-Why does it produce the same result?
+I stumbled upon a question recently, *When dividing a number by a fraction, why do we invert and multiply?*.
+We all know the answer intuitively - *It produces the same result*.
+Do you know why does it produce the same result?

-I never asked that question during my school or college days.
-Better late than never.
-I tried to explain that to my wife with the help of some pictures.

 Let's get the basics straight.

-> **Multiplication** is the repeated addition of the same number
+**Multiplication** is the repeated addition of the same number

-> **Division** is the splitting of number into equal parts
+**Division** is the splitting of number into equal parts

 Let's use even numbers to explain the concepts.